The Ultimate Cupcake Guide. Cupcakes have proven themselves to be much more than a fleeting baking trend.

-Control Recipe By Tessa Arias, Handle the Heat Yield: 12 cupcakes.
+Control Recipe By Tessa Arias, Handle the Heat Yield: 12 cupcakes Prep Time: 10 min Cook: 50 min Ingredients Directions.
 Ultimate Guide to Muffins.
 Ultimate Guide to Muffins tests out small variations in 8 batches of muffins to discover exactly what makes muffins moist, tender, dry, crumbly, or tall!

 For years, you’ve been sending in your questions.
 Asking for tips and advice on anything and everything baking related.
-For years, I’ve tried to respond to as many of your questions as possible.
 Does Sifting Make a Better Cake?
 Our contributor, Summer Stone of Cake Paper Party, is back today with a new baking science experiment.

 There are numerous pieces that have to come together, just so, for everything to align beautifully.
 The process itself can be exciting, challenging and even a little exasperating at times.
-But when the last piece is finally placed, you can step back and smile at what you’ve accomplished.
-So today we’re taking a look at some of the basic fundamentals of a gorgeous cake.
 Cooking Conversions and Equivalents.
 Pan Sizes.
-Pan Dimensions and Volumes Baking pans come in a wide range of sizes, from a round cake pan to a loaf pan.
+Pan Dimensions and Volumes.

 The Ultimate Guide to Measuring.
 The most foolproof path to baking success is to measure accurately.